This is the deed on record for your property.

 So if the county won’t call you and title insurance won’t catch it in time — how do we?

-Four metros first.
-The ones where deed theft is already losing homeowners their houses.
+Ten metros, six states.
+The places where deed theft is already losing homeowners their houses.

 We don’t do nationwide on day one.
 Each county is a real integration: an API, a data feed, or an enrollment in the county’s own free alert program — surfaced together in one dashboard.